7 Things To Know Before Going To The Dominican Republic

 The wet season (May to November) sees more rain, and while showers are often brief, this period can bring hurricanes.

-Almost every hurricane season there is a tropical storm or hurricane that grazes by or hits parts of the DR so be very careful about the timing.
+Almost every hurricane season, a tropical storm or hurricane grazes or hits parts of the DR, so be very careful about the timing.

 Plan your trip around the dry season if you want optimal beach weather and outdoor activities.